knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 # Operating System

-Now the question is, how do we combine hardware with software?
-Because software without hardware is just theory, and hardware without software is just some piece of metal worth little.
-You need hardware for the software to exist and have purpose, and you need software to give the hardware things to do (and have purpose).
+Marrying hardware and software poses an intriguing question.
+Without hardware, software remains an abstract concept; without software, hardware becomes an unutilized piece of machinery.
+They complement each other: hardware provides a platform for software, while software brings functionality to hardware.

-Software is stored in the memory of a computer.
-You can think of the memory as having many "slots", and in each slot you can hold a certain amount of information.
-For simplicity, let's say that one computer instruction (a.k.a. command) can be stored in one memory slot.
-So if we have 10 commands, then we will need 10 different memory slots, a.k.a. memory locations, a.k.a. memory addresses.
-The CPU reads memory slot #1, and after executing the command there, it will go to the following memory slot, all the way up to memory slot #10, after which the program is over (a program is essentially a bunch of commands written for the CPU to execute).
+Software resides in a computer's memory, which can be visualized as numerous "slots."
+Each slot holds a unit of information—let's equate one instruction (or command) to one slot for simplicity.
+If we have a sequence of 10 commands, we'd occupy 10 consecutive memory slots, often referred to as memory locations or addresses.
+The CPU processes the instruction in slot #1, then moves on sequentially, ending with the instruction in slot #10.
+Collectively, this sequence forms a program, which is essentially a series of commands for the CPU.

 <figure>
   <img src="./figures/computer-memory.jpg" title="Memory Slots" style="width: 50%">
   <figcaption>An illustration of a memory stick with zoomed-in memory slots holding instructions for a computer program.</figcaption>
 </figure>

-Sounds simple, right?
-The problem is that a Mac computer, an iPhone, a Samsung smartphone, and a Lenovo laptop all use different hardware from different companies (think of the processors being made by Intel, AMD, Apple, etc.), and so they execute programs differently.
-On top of the internal hardware differences, we also want to connect external devices such as a mouse, keyboard, monitor, printer, and much more.
+While it might seem straightforward, consider this: different devices like a Mac computer, an iPhone, a Samsung phone, and a Lenovo laptop have different parts made by various companies.
+This means they each might run programs in their own unique way.
+Plus, we often connect extra devices like mice, keyboards, screens, or printers.

-It would be ridiculous to ask software developers to write one program for Lenovo laptops, one for Apple, one for smartphones that use the Qualcomm processor, so on and so forth.
-Software shouldn't be "machine-specific".
-This is how things were in the 1970s and part of the 1980s.
+Imagine if software developers had to make separate versions of a program for each different device – one for Lenovo, another for Apple, another for phones using a Qualcomm chip, and so on.
+That would be exhausting!
+This is how things worked back in the 1970s and some of the 1980s.

-To address these challenges and facilitate the seamless interaction between hardware and software, we rely on operating systems (OS).
-The operating system acts as an intermediary layer, bridging the gap between the hardware and software components of a computer system.
-In essense, an operating system is low-level software, meaning that it interacts more closely with the physical hardware components.
+This is where operating systems (or OS) come in.
+They act like a translator or a middleman, smoothing out the communication between the hardware (the physical parts of a computer) and software (the programs we run).
+In simple terms, an operating system is low-level software that's specially designed to work closely with the actual hardware of a device.

 <figure>
   <img src="./figures/software-hardware.jpg" title="Operating System" style="width: 50%">
   <figcaption>The operating system acts as an intermediary, facilitating seamless interaction between the user, software, and hardware components of a computer system.</figcaption>
 </figure>

 The operating system abstracts the complexities of hardware, providing a uniform environment for software developers to create applications.
 It also provides regular everyday computer users with their familiar view of the computer: the GUI (pronounced as "Gee-You-Eye"), or Graphical User Interface.
-When we turn on a Windows computer there is a style that we expect to see, and it's a similar story when we turn on a device running macOS, iOS, or Android.
+When we turn on a Windows computer, there is a style that we expect to see, and it's a similar story when we turn on a device running macOS, iOS, or Android.

-Whether it's creating a new folder on our computer, running two programs simultaneously, saving a text document on our computer, or pluging a brand new mouse into the usb port, the operating system takes care of all this for us.
-Anything that the user shouldn't have to worry about is taken care of by the operating system.
-For example, when was the last time that you told your computer how to allocate its memory space, e.g. Microsoft Word should have memory slots #1 - #10000 and Adobe Photoshop should take memory slots #10001 - #21000?
-When was the last time you wondered where in storage you should save your essay file?
+Whether creating a new folder, running two programs simultaneously, saving a text document, or plugging a brand new mouse into the USB port, the operating system takes care of all this for us.
+The operating system takes care of anything that the user shouldn't have to worry about.
+For example, when was the last time you told your computer how to allocate its memory space, e.g. Microsoft Word should have memory slots #1 - #10000 and Adobe Photoshop should take memory slots #10001 - #21000?
+When did you last wonder where to save your essay file in storage?
 Never.
-Just click "Save", and the operating system will take care of the rest.
+Just click "Save," and the operating system will handle the rest.

 All in all, operating systems play a vital role in harmonizing hardware and software components.
 They provide the necessary abstractions, services, and interfaces to ensure compatibility, efficient resource utilization, and seamless communication between different devices and software applications.

 > Question: Do you know of any operating systems?
 What kind of devices do they run on, i.e. can these operating systems run on devices made by different companies?
 Think of Apple devices, a Samsung smartphone, a Lenovo laptop, etc.

-> Question: What could be some reasons for why multiple operating systems exist?
+> Question: Why might there be several operating systems around?
 P.S.
 Consider factors such as market demand, target user demographics, and specialized functionalities that drive the development of distinct operating systems.

-The operating systems of Microsoft's Windows, Apple's macOS/iOS, and Google's Android are popular.
-What is less known but still as widely used (although mostly unknowingly) is Linux.
-To learn more about Linux, [read this](https://opensource.com/resources/linux).
+While many recognize names like Microsoft's Windows, Apple's macOS/iOS, and Google's Android, Linux remains less spotlighted.
+Yet, it's everywhere, often operating behind the scenes.
+To understand Linux better, explore this (helpful article)[read this](https://opensource.com/resources/linux).

 	# The File System: A School Analogy

 Imagine this.
 It's 8:27AM, and you just reached your school locker.
 You have a strict Physics teacher who closes the classroom door at 8:30AM.
 No ifs, buts or maybes.
 You frantically turn the lock combination, open the door, and a bunch of books and papers come crashing down on your feet.
-You kneel down, pick up a paper, and "oh no, this ones yesterday's History quiz!
-This one's the Math book, ugh it looks so similar to the Physics book!"... long story short, you're late for class.
+You kneel down, pick up a paper, and "Oh no, this one's yesterday's History quiz!
+This one's the Math book.
+Ugh, it looks so similar to the Physics book!"... long story short, you're late for class.

 <figure>
   <img src="./figures/school-locker-messy.jpg" title="Messy Locker" style="width: 50%">